etldrz/webscraper-polish/docs/readme.md

 Each run of the tool will create a log file, where bug information and additional data can be found.

 The tool requires that input data be formatted in the following manner (as a .csv).
-A header line is always required, and the tool requires that input be in the order 'Name, Institution, Domain'.
+A header line is always required, and the input MUST contain a column labeled `Name` and a column labeled `Institution`.
+Additional columns can be included, these additional columns will be included in the output but won't be used in the internal workings of the tool.

 | Name | Institution | Domain |
 | ---- | ----------- | ------ |